magit/magit/.github/ISSUE_TEMPLATE/bug_report.md

     M-x magit-version RET

-Before reporting a defect please try to reproduce it using an Emacs instance in which only Magit and its dependencies have been loaded.
+Before reporting a defect, please try to reproduce it using an Emacs instance, in which only Magit and its dependencies have been loaded.
 Other packages or your configuration should not be loaded.
 This makes it easier to determine whether the issue lays with Magit or something else.

 If you run Magit from its Git repository, then you can do so using: